 Geometric optimization study for a Dielectric Laser Accelerator

-At the University of Liverpool, LIV.DAT student Gyanendra Yadav works on Dielectric Laser Acceleration of relativistic beams, in close collaboration with Lancaster University, PSI Switzerland and ASTeC, and researches state-of-the-art opportunities that high-gradient accelerators provide.
+QUASAR Group member and LIV.DAT student Gyanendra Yadav works on Dielectric Laser Acceleration of relativistic beams, in close collaboration with Lancaster University, PSI Switzerland and ASTeC, and researches state-of-the-art opportunities that high-gradient accelerators provide.

 In a paper recently been published in a special IOP journal issue about the 4th European Advanced Accelerator Concepts Workshop, Gyanendra Yadav and colleagues Javier Resta-López and Carsten Welsch, from the University of Liverpool/Cockcroft Institute, and Guoxing Xia, from the University of Manchester, have presented their work on geometric optimization for a Dielectric Laser Accelerator (DLA).